-line 40 - Is a PRINT statement.
-Each time the computer executes line 40, it will produce a .
+- Line 10 FOR is followed by our numeric variable CRATE, and the range of CRATE is set.
+The starting value of CRATE will be 1.
+It's final value will be 4. - Line 30 Is the same as line 20 except STRAWBERRY is the name of the numeric variable and its value is 1 to 20. - Line 40 Is a PRINT statement.
+Each time the computer executes line 40, it will produce a.\.
 Notice the semicolon.
-Remember the semicolon suppresses the start of a new line.

-line 50 - Properly completes our FOR STRAWBERRY loop with NEXT STRAWBERRY.
-FOR...NEXT loops are automatic counters.
-The NEXT STRAWBERRY command forces the computer to go back to line 30.
-The return to line 30 continues until the value of STRAWBERRY is >20.

-line $6\emptyset$ - Tells the computer to PRINT the word BASKET and move the cursor to the next line.
-Because of the semicolon in line 4 \emptyset , the word BASKET is PRINTed next to twenty stars.
+Remember the semicolon suppresses the start of a new line. - Line 50 Properly completes our FOR STRAWBERRY loop with NEXT STRAWBERRY.
+FOR NEXT loops are automatic counters.
+The NEXT STRAWBERRY command forces the computer to go back to line 39.
+The return to line 30 continues until the value of STRAWBERRY is >20. - Line 60 Tells the computer to PRINT the word BASKET and move the cursor to the next line.
+Because of the semicolon in line 48, the word BASKET is PRINTed next to twenty stars.

-line 70 - Properly completes our FOR BASKET loop with NEXT BASKET.
+- Line 70 Properly completes our FOR BASKET loop with NEXT BASKET.
 This time the computer is forced to return to line 20.
 Notice that this forces the computer to re-execute our FOR STRAWBERRY and NEXT STRAWBERRY loop each time the value of BASKET changes.
-When BASKET is greater than 8, the computer will drop down to line 80.

-line 80 - Tells the computer to PRINT a blank line.
+When BASKET is greater than 8, the computer will drop down to line 80. - Line 80 Tells the computer to PRINT a blank line.
 By using the colon, we are able to put more than one command on this line.
 As you will recall, a PRINT statement by itself will force the computer to PRINT a blank line.
 After the computer PRINTs a blank line, it will PRINT the word CRATE.
-And since we used another colon and another PRINT statement, the computer PRINTS an additional blank line.

-line 90 - Properly completes our FOR CRATE loop with NEXT CRATE.
+And since we used another colon and another PRINT statement, the computer PRINTS an additional blank line. - Line 90 Properly completes our FOR CRATE loop with NEXT CRATE.
 The NEXT CRATE command forces the computer to go back to line 10.
 The return to line 10 continues until the value of CRATE is >4.
 When CRATE is > 4, the program will end.

-NEW 100 FOR ROW = 1 TO 10 110 FOR STAR = 1 TO ROW 120 PRINT ""; 130 NEXT STAR 140 PRINT 150 NEXT ROW RUN
+100 FOR ROW = 1 TO 10

+110 FOR STAR = 1 TO ROW

+120 PRINT "\":

+130 NEXT STAR

+140 PRINT

+150 NEXT ROW